-“Pressure cooking locks in nutrients and removes troublesome hormone disruptors,” explains Steven R. Gundry, M.D., a Yale-educated heart surgeon and author of The Plant Paradox.
+“Pressure cooking locks in nutrients and removes troublesome hormone disruptors,” explains Steven R. Gundry, MD, a Yale-educated heart surgeon and author of The Plant Paradox: The Hidden Dangers in "Healthy" Foods That Cause Disease and Weight Gain ($17.99, Amazon).
 “For a busy family, a pressure cooker is ideal — it gets healthy meals to the table quickly.”

 Here are five ways that pressure cooking can help fast-track your slim down.

 Healthy carbs such as beans, grains, and corn contain high levels of compounds called lectins that can cause the body to pack on fat, cautions Dr. Gundry.
 He explains that lectins mimic the blood sugar–regulating hormone insulin, which prevents blood sugar from entering cells to be burned for fuel.
 Instead, the sugar is stored as fat.

 The good news: “A pressure cooker will destroy almost all lectins,” asserts Gundry.
 That’s key, since limiting intake of lectins helps restore insulin response, prompting the body to release stubborn stored fat.
 The proof: In a study in the journal Nutrition & Metabolism, subjects on a lectin-free diet weighed 22 percent less and had 43 percent less jiggly subcutaneous fat than those on a standard diet.
 And women who follow Gundry’s low-lectin food formula report losing up to four pounds in three days.